-Dr. Santiago Schnell, the principal investigator of the laboratory, is the interim chair of the Department of Molecular & Integrative Physiology, the John A. Jacquez Collegiate Professor of Physiology, and a Professor in the Department of Molecular & Integrative Physiology, and Department of Computational Medicine & Bioinformatics at the University of Michigan Medical School.
+The Principal Investigator, Santiago Schnell, DPhil (Oxon), FRSC, is the interim chair of the Department of Molecular & Integrative Physiology at the University of Michigan Medical School.
+He is also the John A. Jacquez Collegiate Professor of Physiology, and Professor of Computational Medicine and Bioinformatics.
 He is also a William K. Brehm Investigator at the Brehm Center for Diabetes Research.

 Dr. Schnell is currently serving as Editor-in-Chief of Mathematical Biosciences.
 He has served in a number of leadership positions at the University of Michigan, the USA, and internationally.
 He has received numerous national and international awards for his research, service and teaching contributions.
 For more details, you can read a short bibliography or his vitae.

 We work at the interface at the interface between biophysical chemistry, mathematical and computational biology, and pathophysiology

 There is a continuum between health and disease.
 Dr. Schnell and his research group develop methods and models to obtain high-quality measurements with rigor, reproducibility, and robustness in the biomedical sciences.
 Our research in biometrology helps to detect disease earlier, understand it better and intervene more precisely.
 Below you will find some of our current projects.*

 Meet the team working at the Schnell Lab.
 Our research group embodies physiologists, biophysicists, engineers, and mathematical scientists, working on lively and multidisciplinary teams with other research groups within the university, the USA and abroad.

 If you are interested in joining the lab, please read this post.

 Dynamical Systems, Nonlinear Phenomena, Applied Mathematics

 Systems Biology, Proteomics, Cell Biology, Molecular Modeling, Metrology